White-Basilisk: A Hybrid Model for Code Vulnerability Detection: Fine-tuning and Evaluation

 To evaluate the pre-trained model, we required well-established benchmarking datasets with publicly available partitions for fine-tuning and testing.
 This ensures a fair comparison with existing methods without the need to recreate the original models.
 For this purpose, we selected five publicly available datasets: VulDeePecker \citep{li2018vuldeepecker}, Draper \citep{russell2018automated}, PrimeVul \citep{ding2024vulnerability}, REVEAL \citep{chakraborty2021deep}, and BigVul \citep{fan2020ac}.

 These datasets present significant challenges that validate White-Basilisk's capabilities.
 They feature significant class imbalance with the vulnerable class representing only 2.9-9.8\% of samples, and diverse vulnerability types covering multiple Common Weakness Enumeration (CWE) categories.
-To ensure fair comparison with baseline models, we used the identical data splits as reported in the original papers for each dataset.

-For fine-tuning, we employed a dataset-specific approach to address the substantial class imbalance present in vulnerability detection.
-Class weighting was implemented to ensure balanced representation of vulnerable and safe code examples during training.
-Dataset-specific hyperparameter tuning included learning rates between 1e-5 and 5e-6, with smaller batch sizes (4) for fine-tuning to prevent overfitting.
+\textbf{Our fine-tuning methodology follows a rigorous evaluation protocol to prevent overfitting to evaluation characteristics.} For each dataset, we fine-tuned our pretrained model on the binary classification task (vulnerable vs. non-vulnerable code) using only the publicly available training splits.
+During training, we monitored performance on the test splits to select the best-performing checkpoint based on F1 score.
+Finally, we evaluated the selected checkpoint on the validation splits to obtain our reported results.
+This approach ensures that our final performance metrics represent genuine held-out evaluation without contamination from validation set characteristics.

-Given the class imbalance in vulnerability detection, we prioritized metrics that provide a balanced assessment of model performance.
-F1 Score served as our primary metric, balancing precision and recall.
-We also evaluated using the Vulnerability Detection Score (VD-S) introduced by \citep{ding2024vulnerability}, which measures False Negative Rate.
-Accuracy, precision, and recall are reported for completeness and comparison with baseline models.
+To address the substantial class imbalance present in vulnerability detection datasets, we implemented three key techniques and selected appropriate evaluation metrics.
+For training, we applied class weighting using inverse frequency weighting to balance loss contributions between vulnerable and non-vulnerable samples, employed a Weighted Random Sampler without replacement to ensure balanced representation within each training batch, and incorporated Scale-Invariant Fine-Tuning (SIFT) to improve model robustness against small perturbations.
+For evaluation, we prioritized metrics that provide balanced assessment of model performance, using F1 Score as our primary metric to balance precision and recall, and the Vulnerability Detection Score (VD-S) introduced by \citep{ding2024vulnerability}, which measures False Negative Rate.
+Detailed descriptions of these techniques are provided in Appendix~\ref{sec:class_imbalance}.